TY7891/DSA4266-Group-Project/README.md

 ## System requirements
 For our test data, we will be using dataset2 given.
 We would require a medium instance on AWS and python>=3.8 to run the code.

 For larger datasets, a larger AWS instance will be required as the memory needed will increase.
-We recommend using XL and above to run the code if you are to use the script on a bigger dataset.
+We recommend using XL and above to run the script if you are to use the script on a bigger dataset.

 The packages required to run the script are listed in the requirements.txt